Simplifying Dungeons & Dragons

 So, you watched a bunch of videos on YouTube and now you are even more confused than ever about how Dungeons & Dragons works.
 You feel like you have to memorize over a thousand pages of rules and then there is all of the roleplaying, world building and political intrigue aspects of the game.
 It can all get very overwhelming for both players and dungeon masters alike.

 Forget all of that game theory and advanced DM’ing stuff and simplify your game.
-As with any complex subject, some people will dive deep and find every to complex nuance.
+As with any complex subject, some people will dive deep and to explore every nuanced detail.
 We need a version of D&D that a 3rd grader can understand.
 So let’s break this game down a bit.

 Simplify The Character Sheet